 Department of Management strongly supports the concept of student internships, believing all students can benefit from the experience.
 Undergraduate internships in management provide an opportunity for students to gain on-the-job work experience related to their academic preparation and to increase their employment potential at graduation.
 For more information about the management internship program and the application process, access the department internship Web site at www.wpcarey.asu.edu/mgt/internships.cfm.
-Management majors may use a maximum of three semester hours of MGT 484 or OPM 484 for the major.
+Management majors may use a maximum of three semester hours of MGT 484 for the major.
 Any additional internship credits may be used for nonmanagement electives.

 Certificates.
 The Department of Management also strongly supports certification in key areas that strengthen the Management degree and help to differentiate individual students for recruiters.
-The certificates allow students to gain particular analytical skills related to their education and to increase their employment prospects.
-These certificates are particularly relevant to students majoring in Management:
+The certificates allow students to gain particular analytical skills related to their education and to increase